College Life: Anxiety Struggles

 What’s the deal?
 Why, during a time, of exciting, endless possibilities, are college kids suffering?
 The truth of the matter is that it’s hard to say.
 Some want to chalk it up to the usual suspects, like the increase in sleep disruption typically experienced by college students, the academic pressures of a more rigorous course load to feeling homesick.
 Others like Dr. Anthony Rostain and B. Janet Hibbs, a family and couples psychotherapist, believe it can be due to recent cultural changes.
 In their book, The Stressed Years of Their Lives, they go on to describe the struggles of a post 9/11 generation, who have been exposed to a lot of trauma both in the media and in their lives.
 School shootings, economic market crashes, constant exposure to the internet and the 24/7 news cycle, it all plays a role.

-In a recent Psychology Today article, the mental health crisis was attributed to today’s focus on “financial success” and materialistic values, rising college costs, and the increase of “helicopter parenting”.
+In a Psychology Today article, the mental health crisis was attributed to today’s focus on “financial success” and materialistic values, rising college costs, and the increase of “helicopter parenting”.
 Some psychologists believe that these well-meaning parents, who constantly try to control and protect their children, are actually preventing them from having opportunities to exercise initiative and do things for themselves.
 This, in turn, creates young adults who get seriously overwhelmed when dealing with the challenges of college life.

 What do we do now?